Structure algebras of finite set-theoretic solutions of the Yang--Baxter equation: A description of the structure monoid and right Noetherian structure algebras

 Clearly the description of $A$ yields that $K[A]$ has Gelfand--Kirillov dimension equal to $1$.
-And it is easy to see that $M$ is a finite left module over a cyclic monoid.
-Hence $M$ satisfies the ascending chain condition on left ideals and thus, again by Theorem~\ref{idealchainNoetherian}, $K[M]$ is left Noetherian.
-For the last part of (2) we refer to \cite{CJKVAV2022}.
+For the last part of (2) we refer to \cite{MR4728712}.
 Note that proof also shows that $\Lambda$ is a singleton precisely when $d$-powers of arbitrary elements of $M$ commute.
 Hence the equivalence with (3) follows. \end{proof} \end{cor}

-The proof of Corollary~\ref{idempotentexample} also shows that in Proposition~\ref{rightnoethcancellative} it is not sufficient to have as assumption that $K[M(X,r)]$ is left Noetherian.
+Because of Corollary~\ref{idempotentexample} it now is easy to produce finite left non-degenerate solutions with corresponding structure algebra that is not right Noetherian.

 \begin{ex} Consider the following left non-degenerate idempotent solution on a finite set $X$ that is not a singleton: $r(x,y)=(y,y)$.
 So, $\lambda_x=\id$ for all $x\in X$ and for each $y\in X$ we have that $\rho_y$ is a constant map on $X$.
 From Corollary~\ref{idempotentexample} we know that $K[M(X,r)]=K[A(X,r)]$ is not right Noetherian. \end{ex}